MiladArbabi/SynchroFlow/docs/task_tracker/MAIN.md

 [ ] Update ConnectStoreModal with new button and logic

-## Cost-Conscious Implementation Strategy
+Cost-Conscious Implementation Strategy
-- Unchanged
+(Unchanged)

-## Key Achievements ✅
+Key Achievements ✅
-- Database Foundation
+Database Foundation

-- API Data Contracts
+API Data Contracts

-- Authentication Security
+Authentication Security

-- Environment Configuration
+Environment Configuration

-- Widget System Foundation
+Widget System Foundation

-- Cost Strategy Defined
+Cost Strategy Defined

-- Core Sync & Permissions (NEW)
+Core Sync & Permissions (NEW)

 Removed C++ build-blockers for a stable deployment.

 Resolved Shopify OAuth scope permissions.

 Verified end-to-end data sync (Products & Orders).

-## Current Focus: #763 (Widgets) & #770 (Error Handling)
+Current Focus: #763 (Widgets) & #770 (Error Handling)
 Goal: Complete the P1 work for a fully functional and robust user experience.
 We need to populate the dashboard with data (#763) and ensure that users who fail to connect have a clear, actionable path to success (#770).

-## Timeline: 1 week Immediate Next Steps:
+Timeline: 1 week Immediate Next Steps:

-- Build mock survival widgets (#763): We must show data in the widgets.
+Complete remaining survival widgets (#763): CashFlowSnapshotWidget is done.
+Next is InventoryAlertsWidget.

-- Implement backend error mapping (#770): This is the core of our "spot on" error handling principle.
+Implement backend error mapping (#770): This is the core of our "spot on" error handling principle.

-- Unblock E2E testing (#731): Once widgets are present, we can write the full E2E test.
+Unblock E2E testing (#731): Once all P1 widgets are present, we can write the full E2E test.

-## Success Metrics:
+Success Metrics:

-- A user who connects with an "inactive" store is redirected and sees an actionable error modal.
+A user who connects with an "inactive" store is redirected and sees an actionable error modal.

-- A user who connects with a valid store sees widgets populated with their synced data.
+A user who connects with a valid store sees widgets populated with their synced data.

-- Cloud costs remain low as we are only using mock data or light processing.
+Cloud costs remain low as we are only using real, light-processing data.